fulgurio/LightCMSBundle/README.md

 2. Configure the Autoloader
 3. Enable the Bundle
 4. Import routing
-5. Configure your security.yml file
+5. Configure your yml files
 6. Try it !

 That's easy !